How do you use a fractional CFO to grow a business?

 Access to the support and guidance of a seasoned CFO is an essential investment for any business looking to grow, but who can afford a six-figure salary at this early stage?

-Using part-time CFO services is a sensible first step growing in popularity amongst ambitious companies.
+Using fractional CFO services is a sensible first step growing in popularity amongst ambitious companies.

 • They can provide all the skills of a full-time finance director without the cost or commitment.